clemsonciti/palmetto-examples/tensorflow/README.md

 - Make the following selections:
   - `Anaconda Version`: `anaconda3/2022.05-gcc/9.5.0`
   - `List of modules to be loaded, separate by an empty space`: `cuda/11.1.1-gcc/9.5.0 cudnn/8.0.5.39-11.1-gcc/9.5.0-cu11_1`
-  - `Path to Python virtual/conda environment`: `source activate tf_cpu_2.5`
+  - `Path to Python virtual/conda environment`: `source activate tf_2`
 - Make the remaining selections according to how much resources you would need.
   - The screenshot below uses the same set of resources used for the non-GPU option of tensorflow.
-  - Make sure to use a node in phase 12 or above if using tensorflow 2.
+  - Make sure to use a node in phase 12 or above if using tensorflow 2 (either by adding HDR to your interconnect specifications, add `:chip_type=e5-2680v3` (or better, see above) to your "Extra PBS resource allocation request", or select a GPU model if you plan to make use of GPUs).
   - Select the `Tensorflow Notebook` from the `Notebook Workflow`.
 - Click `Launch` when done.